 The estimated cost to remove the existing piles and associated structures is approximately \$50,000.
-This can be met from within This can be met from within the existing emergency works budget.
+This can be met from within the existing emergency works budget.

 Jetties Act 1926 Swan and Canning Rivers Management Act 2006 Canning Rivers Management Regulations 2007 Town of Bassendean Local Government Property Local Law